oaworks/oa-works/src/about/governance/index.md

 ### About our spin out

-In 2022, [we spun out](https://blog.oa.works/joining-code-for-science-and-society/) with all our assets (e.g. funding & IP), and with the approval and support of the [SPARC Steering Committee](https://sparcopen.org/people#steer).
+In 2022, [we spun out](https://blog.oa.works/joining-code-for-science-and-society/) with all our assets (e.g., funding and IP), and with the approval and support of the [SPARC Steering Committee](https://sparcopen.org/people#steer).

 Find out more:
 - [Transfer agreement](https://drive.google.com/file/d/1FMatR2Cg4nby4HcUOYHS7FQ1rleqfpkX/view?usp=sharing)